cmb-chula/MHCSeqNet/README.md

 MHCSeqNet is a MHC ligand prediction python package developed by the [Computational Molecular Biology Group](http://cmb.md.chula.ac.th/) at Chulalongkorn University, Bangkok, Thailand.
 MHCSeqNet utilizes recurrent neural networks to process input ligand's and MHC allele's amino acid sequences and therefore can be to extended to handle peptide of any length and any MHC allele with known amino acid sequence.

-**These details may be subject to changes:** The current release was trained using only data from MHC class I and from peptides ranging from 8 to 15 amino acids in length, but the model can be adapted to support more alleles and wider ranges of peptide length.
+The current release was trained using only data from MHC class I and supports peptides ranging from 8 to 15 amino acids in length, but the model can be re-trained to support more alleles and wider ranges of peptide length.

 Please see our [preprint on bioRxiv](https://www.biorxiv.org/content/early/2018/11/08/371591) for more information.